criderthewriter/problem-proof-reader/README.md

 # problem-proof-reader
-python files for the Problem Proof Reader project

 Hello!
 This is the ProblemProofReader, my first coding project, aimed at serving writers--novelists, columnists, bloggers, but also anyone writing a cover